 Street Smart NJ emphasizes educating drivers and pedestrians, as well as targeted enforcement.
 The campaign focuses on the following five messages for motorists and pedestrians:

 - Wait for the Walk

 - Use Crosswalks

 The goals of the campaign are to reduce pedestrian injuries and fatalities on New Jersey roadways by changing pedestrian and motorist behavior, educating motorists and pedestrians on road safety, and increasing enforcement of pedestrian safety laws.

 How does a municipality implement a campaign?

 Communities that are interested in conducting a Street Smart campaign are encouraged to contact RideWise at (908) 704-1011.
-RideWise serves as the lead organization for the campaign working with a variety of stakeholders such as the police, public health, schools, pedestrian/bicycle groups, and elected officials.
+RideWise serves as the lead organization in Somerset County for the campaign, working with a variety of stakeholders such as the police, public health workers, schools, pedestrian/bicycle groups, and elected officials.